Very few very long novels earn their length. My fingers are always twitching for a blue pencil.

 A runner-up for last year’s National Book Award, Another Brooklyn is a poetic coming-of-age story set in 1970s Brooklyn.
 I was tempted to race through, but forced myself to slow down and savor the spare and beautiful language.

-The Common Reader by Alan Bennett (120 pages)
+The Uncommon Reader by Alan Bennett (120 pages)

 Queen Elizabeth II stumbles upon a bookmobile parked by Buckingham Palace and discovers a love of reading, with amusing and unexpected consequences.
 It’s a perfect book for any bookworm — I l love that the Queen keeps a reading journal.